LorTechnologies/LorSplit/README.md

 ## License
 This project is licensed under a **custom non-commercial open source license (CNCOSL)**.
 The software can be used, modified, and copied for personal or educational purposes but **cannot be used commercially**.

-## Acknowledgments
-Special thanks to all contributors and developers who helped bring **LorSplit** to life!

----

-This version removes references to it being an internal tool and adds GitHub Pages deployment instructions.
-Let me know if you need more tweaks!